 Many families prefer their nannies to take time off when they are on vacation.
 This makes it easier for the families but doesn’t always coincide with the nanny’s personal plans.
 So, it’s important that time off be clearly outlined as part of the work agreement.
 Additional things to consider include holidays and nanny sick days.

 Some work agreements have guaranteed hours for the nanny.
 If a family and nanny agree to guaranteed hours, the families agree to pay for a specified number of hours per week while the nanny agrees to be available and willing to work these hours.
 If the family is going out of town or decide they don’t need the nanny’s services, they must pay the nanny (assuming the nanny is available and willing to perform the work).

 Nanny shares can benefit families, nannies and children.
 The families have a sense of reassurance that their child will have in-home care.
 The nanny will generally be paid a higher rate and have more children to love and care for and the children have a friend to socialize with.
 Nanny shares can be challenging at times and must be entered into with complete open communication and understanding.
 Only then will you be able to have a successful nanny share!

-The US Nanny Institute provides online childcare classes with certification programs based on a curriculum specifically designed to advance the skills of Nannies and Sitters.
+The Nanny Institute provides online childcare classes and certification programs based on a curriculum specifically designed to advance the skills of Nannies and Sitters.
 The Nanny Institute has over 30 college faculty with a passion for education and childcare, bringing them together to help childcare providers gain practical skills and qualifications that benefit their careers and the children in their care.